sharpwitted2020/Video-Streaming/README.md

 # Video-Streaming
-This project is all about video streaming and i am using django framework for this.
+This project is all about video streaming.